antoniormrzz/stylus-workplace/README.md

    - run **gulp** or **npm run start**
    - you can change **stylus/** contents now

+## Test

+   - requires jest
+   - run **npm test**

 > you can find dev css with sourcemaps in `./css` and prod compressed versions in `./compressed`

 > uses gulp-cli v2 and gulp v4

+> running the test will produce sample results that will replace your produced css

 ## Use cases